Part 9: How To Answer Comprehension Questions

 beginners-guide-year-7-8-english-

-2. Take the time to make brief notes.
+2. Make brief notes.

 When your writing time begins, take a few minutes to plan your written responses.
 This isn’t the waste of time it sounds like.